 Students completing a Ph.D. degree have several options for additional training.
-Additional joint programs or degrees may be pursued by receiving approval from the MCB Directors.
+Additional joint programs or degrees may be pursued by receiving approval from the MCB Program Directors.

 Concurrent Molecular and Cellular Biology (MCB) PhD/ Epidemiology MS Program

 The goal of this program is to train basic scientists who will be well versed in modern epidemiological research methodologies, which should broaden their abilities to obtain positions at academic research institutions as well as in industry.
-The program will involve approximately four additional quarters in graduate school.
+The program will involve approximately 4 additional quarters in graduate school.
 A stipend for achieving the M.S. degree will be offered through an NIH interdisciplinary training grant.

 For more information: http://depts.washington.edu/epidem/program/mcb_epi.shtml

 The Master of Business Administration (Joint MBA) Program offered at the Bothell campus allows students to pursue a business degree while enrolled in the MCB program.
 Students are responsible for the additional tuition charged for the MBA degree.